paracycle/peelingawaythelayers.net/_pages/part6.md

 ---
-title: Application Layer
+title: Application
-description: RailsConf 2020 Talk Blog Post
+description: A look at the top layers of the network stack.
+How can we encode our application concerns inside the data packets that we send over the network?
 tags: RailsConf 2020, Blogpost, Talk
 ---